CO17309/FACE-RECOGNITION-USING-PYTHON/README.md

 The following diagram shows the detailed architecture of the Siamese neural network

-First we create the shared convolutional network in Keras(boxed in the preceding diagram).
+In this we create the shared convolutional network in Keras(boxed in the preceding diagram).

 We don't actually need to create two different networks.